statgen/csg-python/README.md

 It is available for all platforms (Windows, Mac, and Linux).
 To install it, continue to [instructions for Miniconda](#miniconda).

-[Linuxbrew](http://linuxbrew.sh/) not only allows you to install a recent version of python, it allows you to compile and install many other programs and libraries.
+[Linuxbrew](http://linuxbrew.sh/) can install the latest version of python, and many other programs and libraries.
-You can install the latest version of tmux, git, R, pandoc, samtools, pretty much anything.
+You can install the latest version of tmux, git, R, pandoc, samtools, or any of 5000 other packages.
-Linuxbrew compiles from source, and as such it can take several minutes to install some programs depending on how many dependencies they have.
+Linuxbrew compiles from source, and as such it can take more than ten minutes to install some programs if they depend on many other packages.
 To install it, continue to [instructions for Linuxbrew](#linuxbrew).

 You may encounter issues having both linuxbrew and miniconda on your